WHY GO TO LISBON?

 Lisbon provides easy access to great day or overnight trips.

 If you want to explore more beautiful beaches, head for Cascais, about a 30 minute drive west of Lisbon.
 It’s also possible to arrive by a relatively quick train or taxi ride.
 After catching some waves, take a walk around the cobblestone streets of the historic village center.
-Check out the Travel Honey Itinerary and get the inside scoop on some of Cascais’ amazing activities and great places to stay, eat and drink.
-In addition to the awesome recommendations in the Travel Honey itinerary, we’ve listed a few lodging, eating and drinking ideas.
+Check out this Travel Honey Itinerary and get the inside scoop on some of Cascais’ amazing activities and great places to stay, eat and drink.
+In addition, we’ve listed a few lodging, eating and drinking ideas below.

 Farol Design Hotel ($$$) Lounge on the sun deck overlooking the Atlantic Ocean and watch the hotel DJ spin during sunset.
 Design oriented luxury.

 Casa Vela Charm Guest House ($$) Colorful and charming guest house minutes away from the beach with a delicious breakfast buffet.

 Fortaleza do Guincho ($$$$$) Views of the ocean with a Michelin star.
 The restaurant is located in a 17th century fortress.

 Cervejaria Luzmar ($$) Exceptional quality seafood, try the fish baked in salt and indulge in the presunto beforehand.

 Conceito Food Store ($$) Contemporary, locally sourced Portuguese food served in an all white setting.

 If palaces and castles are your thing, head to Sintra, just a 40 minute drive, Uber or train from Lisbon.
 If you have time, or you’re continuing north to Porto or the Douro Valley, stay the night.
 Check out this Travel Honey Itinerary and get the inside scoop on Sintra’s amazing castles and palaces.
 We’ve listed additional recommendations for lodging, eating and drinking below.